-Love it or hate it, trimming can transform a weighty Earth-bound pot into one that is a pleasure to hold, look at, and use.
-But it takes some practice to learn the proper consistency for good trimming or how much to take off (we’ve all experienced the horror of trimming through the bottom of a… Read More »
+Love it or hate it, pottery trimming (sometimes called pottery turning) can transform a weighty Earth-bound pot into one that is a pleasure to hold, look at, and use.
+So it is important for every potter to know how to trim a pot.
+But it takes some practice to learn the proper consistency for good… Read More »

 Pottery Trimming Tools

 Trimming wheel-thrown pottery – some potters love it, some potters hate it.
 But if you are going for that tight, refined look in your pottery, you have to learn how to trim it.
 The articles in this section will help you do just that.
 We’ll feature tips from potters on everything from trimming pottery with delicate rims to making your own pottery trimming tools.
 And don't forget to download your free copy of the 2012 Ceramic Arts Buyers Guide: A Ceramic Studio Supply Resource .
 This handy studio reference includes valuable technical references and great clay tools to help you with forming, surface decoration and firing.
 Plus, it has a comprehensive directory of manufacturers and suppliers that provide ceramic equipment, raw materials, clay tools and ceramic supplies.

 When it comes to improving the efficiency of their processes, clay people are quite clever.
 We get a lot of great studio tips sent to us from readers, and every month Ceramics Monthly publishes some of them in their Tips and Tools section.
 Readers seem to like them, so we also have been sharing… Read More »

 Personally, I find trimming pots quite enjoyable, but a lot of people just hate it.
 One way to minimize your trimming agony is to throw your pots with thinner bottoms (about 3/16 of an inch), remove any excess clay at the bottom in the throwing stage, and then cut the pot off the wheel with… Read More »